 The Music Department is an accredited member of the National Association of Schools of Music.
 Its offerings are designed to provide a wide range of experiences in music history and literature, music theory, and performance.
 All music classes and lessons are open to qualified students, regardless of major.

-Tyler Hall features large rehearsal rooms, many practice rooms equipped with pianos, a music listening room, a Pro Tools HD based recording studio, an electronic class piano laboratory, a MIDI lab, and a wide selection of musical instruments and equipment.
+Classroom features include large rehearsal rooms, many practice rooms equipped with pianos, a music department alll purpose room, a Pro Tools HD based recording studio, an electronic class piano laboratory, a MIDI lab, and a wide selection of musical instruments and equipment.